781flyingdutchman/background_downloader/README.md

 ## Concepts and basic usage

-A download is defined by a `BackgroundDownloadTask` object that contains the download instructions, and updates related to that task are passed on to callbacks that you need to register.
+A download is defined by a `BackgroundDownloadTask` object that contains the download instructions, and updates related to that task are passed on to callbacks that you need to register, and/or to an event stream that you can listen to.

+### Callbacks

 The `DownloadStatusCallback` receives the `BackgroundDownloadTask` and the updated `DownloadTaskStatus`, so a simple callback function is:
 ```